Music of West Africa: Popular music

 Many genres and styles of music popular throughout the Caribbean and French Antilles have their roots in West Africa due to transatlantic slave trading under various European colonial empires.
 This involved mass transportation of West African people such as the Ewe and the Yoruba, who took with them the distinct sounds of their musical culture.

 Afrobeat is a music genre with major popularity throughout West Africa.
-Originating in Ghana in the early 20th century, Afrobeat grew in popularity in the 1960s.
+Originating in Nigeria in the early 20th century, Afrobeat grew in popularity in the 1960s.
 This growth was mainly due to the considerable fame of Fela Kuti, the ‘Father of Afrobeat’, and other pivotal artists such as Tony Allen and Ebo Taylor.
 Afrobeat is influenced by palm-wine music and Ghanaian highlife, as well as jazz, funk and fuji.
 Fela Kuti devised the term 'Afrobeat' as early as 1968 in his home country of Nigeria.

 Afrobeat music is characterised by multi-instrumental bands playing a jazz and funk-inspired groove with a focus on guitar riffs and horn sections.
-The lyrics have historically been political in nature, with Fela Kuti’s lyrics covering topics from black power to dictatorship.
+The lyrics have historically been political in nature, with Fela Kuti's lyrics covering topics from black power to dictatorship.
 The earlier sounds of Afrobeat have influenced Western artists such as British producer Brian Eno and American rapper Talib Kweli, while American EDM group Major Lazer are known for the regular inclusion of rhythms inspired by Afrobeat in their music.

 Afrobeat is commonly confused with Afrobeats, the latter being a more general term used to describe popular contemporary music throughout West Africa.
 A distinct trait of Afrobeats’ sound is its focus on drum rhythms, commonly made electronically.
 Davido, Wizkid, Burna Boy Tekno are highly popular West African Afrobeats artists.